fraterenz/Project/README.md

     * Another hypothesis could be that the views are not from unique people, meaning that a person can visit multiple times a given page, so the statistics could be a bit biased, no?
 Maybe by normalizing we can minimize the bias?

 * Should we use a type of propensity score to correct for bias?
 If so, how could we procede?

+* For the popularity score, we calculated the weights of each popularity metric as 1/median of the popularity metric.
+Is this too relaxed?